Thomas B. Slater

 At the University of Georgia, he held dual appointments in Religion and African American Studies, teaching courses in New Testament studies and African American biblical interpretation.
 He also served as undergraduate advisor, graduate coordinator and chair of the departmental Academic Affairs committee.
 Professor Slater received tenure and was promoted to the rank of associate professor at the University of Georgia.Between his time at Jackson and Georgia, he was an adjunct for Birkbeck College, University of London, where he taught an introductory survey New Testament course.
 With Dr. Denise Massey, he also advises the Multicultural Student Association.
 He has supervised two MDiv theses and three DMin theses at McAfee and sat on several DMin committees.

 Dr. Slater has published and continues to publish in scholarly journals and venues around the world (e.g, Journal of Biblical Literature, New Testament Studies, Biblica) and currently serves on the editorial board of Review & Expositor.
 He has also published numerous articles in the New Interpreters Dictionary of the Bible and the Eerdman's Dictionary of the Bible.
 His major areas of interest are Jewish and Christian apocalypticism written between 220 BCE and 200 CE, the various roles of Jesus in the Gospels and the "captivity letters" in the Pauline tradition (Colossians, Ephesians, Philippians and Philemon).
 Dr. Slater has written two books and edited a third.
 Christ and Community (Bloombury T&T Clark) is a revision of his University of London PhD thesis and it examines the images of Christ in the book of Revelation.
 His second book is a commentary on the book of Ephesians in the Smyth & Helwys Commentary Series.
 He argues that Ephesians was written to help a community in transition move smoothly from being predominantly Jewish Christian to predominantly Gentile Christian.
 Afrocentric Interpretations of Jesus and the Gospel Tradition (Edwin Mellen) is a collection of ten essays by African American New Testament scholars using several different perspectives and working from different social locations.
 He has also published the “Son of Man” article in the Oxford Encyclopedia of the Bible and Theology, the culmination of two decades of work on this topic.
+Dr. Slater is also a member of the following professional groups: the Society of Biblical Literature, the Catholic Biblical Association and the elite learned society Studiorum Novi Testamenti Societas.

 An ordained elder in full connection in the Georgia North Region of the Christian Methodist Episcopal Church, Dr. Slater has pastored five congregations in Arkansas, Virginia and Georgia and been an associate pastor in four other congregations.
 He currently serves as chair of the Georgia North Committee on Ministerial Examinations & Conference Relations and is a member of his denomination's Task Force for the Revision of the Articles of Religion.
 Dr. Slater is the first African American to receive a Ph.D in biblical studies in the United Kingdom.